Protecting Independent Law Enforcement

 The President recently claimed that he has an “absolute right to do what I want to do with the Justice Department.”
 This view is anathema to our democratic system of government and shows a profound misunderstanding of our Constitution.
 The promise that every American will be treated equally under the law and that none is above the law is a bedrock principle of American democracy.
 Law enforcement free from political influence — real or perceived — underpins all of our other freedoms.
 In a functioning democracy, those in office do not wield the power of the state to benefit political allies and punish political opponents.
 The government should not be in the business of picking winners and losers for enforcement based on popularity or political pressure.

 For 40 years, Administrations of both parties have maintained policies to protect this bipartisan norm.
-But while this White House has adopted a limited version of this policy, it continues to violate its own policy and systematically destruct the broader established norms limiting White House involvement in law enforcement matters involving specific parties, as we document in our Law Enforcement Interference Tracker.
+But while this White House has adopted a limited version of this policy, it continues to violate its own policy and systematically destruct the broader established norms limiting White House involvement in law enforcement matters involving specific parties.
 We have witnessed repeated requests by the President to prosecute his former political opponent, attempts to thwart Special Counsel Robert Mueller’s investigation regarding Russian interference in the 2016 election, and the appearance of political interference in specific antitrust matters to benefit favored companies and harm those that are disfavored.

 White House interventions in law enforcement matters involving specific people implicate some of our most fundamental constitutional principles.
 As we explain in our White Paper, when the White House intervenes in how the law is enforced to benefit allies or target its opponents, it violates the President’s constitutional obligation to ensure that the laws are faithfully executed, as well as core constitutional principles of due process, equal treatment under the law, and the First Amendment right to participate in the political process.